glutanimate/frozen-fields/README.md

 *Copyright © 2015-2018 [Aristotelis P.](https://glutanimate.com/)*

 *Frozen Fields* is the brainchild of Tiago Barroso.
-All credit for this incredible addition to the Anki add-on system goes to him.
+All credit for coming up with this fantastic add-on goes to him.

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.